-As part of the 5th-year placement, students will be developing their professionalism.
-If your student is displaying any behaviours that would not be in accordance with the Joint Schools Code of Conduct or the PSI's Code of Conduct, please get in touch with a PE or the APPEL Operations Team.
-At this stage of your student's professional career, it is essential that such behaviours are highlighted to them, and they are given support to help them develop.
-Discussing a matter with a PE does not necessarily mean it will impact your student's progression, but it will provide an opportunity for your student to receive appropriate feedback and support.
+As part of the 5th-Year placement, students will be developing their professionalism.
+If a student is displaying any behaviours that would not be in accordance with the Joint Schools Code of Conduct or the PSI's Code of Conduct, please contact a PE or the APPEL Office.
+At this stage of a student's professional career, it is essential that such behaviours are highlighted to them, and they are given support to help them develop.
+Discussing a matter with a PE does not necessarily mean it will impact your student's progression.
+However, it will provide an opportunity for your student to receive appropriate feedback and support.

-During the placement, you will be asked to complete a "Declaration of Satisfactory Attendance and Student Behaviour" which declares that "you are unaware of any reason, on the grounds of health or character, as to why your student might be unfit to be registered as a pharmacist in the future".
+During the placement, you will be asked to complete a 'Declaration of Satisfactory Attendance and Student Behaviour' which asks you to declare that "you are unaware of any reason, on the grounds of health or character, as to why your student might be unfit to be registered as a pharmacist in the future".
 If your student's behaviour throughout the placement causes you any concerns about completing this declaration, please contact a Practice Educator as soon as possible.